Skip to main content

 • Have been convicted of a serious violent felony

-• Have been adjudicated delinquent as a child for an offense that would qualify as a serious violent felony if committed by an adult (until you reach age 26-28 depending on the crime)
+• Have been adjudicated delinquent as a child for an offense that would qualify as a serious violent felony if committed by an adult until you reach age 26-28, depending on the crime

-• Have a domestic battery conviction or are under a protective order
+• Have a domestic battery conviction

-• Have been determined to be a danger to yourself or others by a court
+• Have been determined to be a danger to yourself or others by a court (red flag law)

-• Are unlawfully present in the U.S.
+• Are illegally or unlawfully present in the U.S.

 License Required?

-Indiana does not require gun purchasers or owners to get a license.
+No. Indiana does not require gun purchasers or owners to get a license.

 Concealed Carry License Required?